-Last in our list comes Poeticus, and here there are only two which can really be classed as semi-dwarfs, N. radiiflorus and N. verbanensis.
-The former is the latest of all Narcissi, and comes into bloom when many sorts have completely died down.
+Last on our list comes Poeticus, and here I have only had experience of one kind which can be classed as a dwarf-radiiflorus.
+This is the latest of all Narcissi, and comes into bloom when many sorts have completely died down.
 Its very lateness makes it rather a difficult bulb to propagate as its foliage is attacked by various leaf diseases almost as soon as it is above ground.
 The flower is interesting rather than beautiful.
-P. verbanensis is very similar but flowers rather earlier, it is just as difficult to keep.
+Poeticus verbanensis is, I believe, also a semi-dwarf, but I have never seen it.
 A broad petalled dwarf Poeticus would be extremely valuable for hybridizing for, as things are, in order to get colour into dwarf crosses it is necessary to use some more or less tall variety, which has the inevitable effect of increasing the size of the progeny.

 Although, in their range, the Narcissi are restricted to that part of the world which has been known to botanists the longest, new species still turn up from time to time.
-One, a tiny species very like N. juncifolius, and named N. Fernandesii was recently found in Portugal, where most of the Jonquils grow, but unlike all the other small species, seemed confined to marshy ground.
+Two have been discovered within the last year or so.
+One is N. hedraeanthus, a curious little Bulbocodium-like plant and the other is N. Fernandesii, a tiny species, very like juncifolius.
+It was found in Portugal, where most of the Jonquils grow, but unlike all the other small species, seemed confined to marshy ground.

-This brings me to the end of the miniature Narcissi, since I do not propose to mention any of the autumn flowering species which, although very interesting plants to the botanist, cannot be grown with any success in England, at any rate out-of-doors.
+This brings me to the end of the miniature Narcissi, and also to the end of my talk, for I do not propose to mention any of the autumn flowering species for, although very interesting plants to the botanist, they cannot be grown with any success in England, at any rate out-ofdoors.